mohammad-khalilpour/AI-notebooks/README.md

 ## Notebooks Overview
-# Machine Learning Trained Notebooks Repository
+# AI Notebooks Repository

-Welcome to the Machine Learning Trained Notebooks repository!
-This collection of Jupyter notebooks showcases various machine learning models trained on different datasets, covering tasks such as Titanic survival prediction, MNIST digit classification using a fully connected network, MNIST digit classification, and a tumor project utilizing a Convolutional Neural Network (CNN).
+Welcome to the AI Notebooks repository!
+This collection of Jupyter notebooks showcases various AI projects and machine learning models trained on different datasets, covering tasks such as Titanic survival prediction, MNIST digit classification using a fully connected network, MNIST digit classification, and a tumor project utilizing a Convolutional Neural Network (CNN) and a GAN model over mnist.

 ## Overview